 - Creating ePubs

 Taught by Lauren Wood.

 The core (preferred) ePub syntax has a substantial overlap with XHTML.
 This class will touch on some of the major features.
-It will contain 'just enough' ePub information to allow you to create an ePub in the exercise.
-More in-depth information on ePub is in the 'Multiple Outputs from XML' class in the Publishing with XML course.
+It will contain 'just enough' ePub information to allow you to create an ePub in the hands-on exercise.

 - Automate, script, and unzip

 There are lots of steps involved with creating a website or ePub.
 Many of these can be automated using a scripting language.
 This class will show you how to use Ruby to automate those small tasks such as pulling the actual XML out of a Word XML file (which is really a zip file), copy the file to another directory, and run the XSLT transformation.